 Skill sets for jobs have changed by 25% since 2015—a number that’s expected to double by 2027.
 So it’s not surprising that one of the most common reasons that employees look for mentorships is to develop specific skills.
 These skill upgrades, also known as upskilling, are one of the best ways to become better at a job.

-Upskilling can also be applied to other types of mentorship as well.
+Upskilling and reskilling can also be applied to other types of mentorship as well.
 For example, in reverse mentorship, a more experienced employee takes on the mentee’s role and is taught something by the more junior employee.

 This dynamic helps the mentor develop new skills from the mentee’s knowledge.
 Most often, these reverse mentorships are connected to developing technology skills and capabilities.
 For instance, a senior sales manager who excels at cold-calling might lack skills in using a CRM.
 A junior employee might have those skills and can be a reverse mentor.